Cagliari Calcio

-Cagliari Calcio, commonly referred to as Cagliari (/it/), is an Italian football club based in Cagliari, Sardinia, that plays in Serie A, the first tier of Italian football.
+Cagliari Calcio, commonly referred to as Cagliari (/it/), is a professional Italian football club based in Cagliari, Sardinia, that plays in Serie A, the first tier of Italian football.
 The club currently plays home matches at the 16,416-seat Unipol Domus.

-Founded in 1920, they won their first and only Scudetto in 1969–70, when they were led by the Italian national team's all-time leading scorer, Gigi Riva.
+Founded in 1920, they won their only Scudetto in 1969–70, when they were led by the Italian national team's all-time leading scorer, Gigi Riva.
 The triumph was also the first by a club from south of Rome.
 The club's best European performance was in the 1993–94 UEFA Cup, reaching the semi-finals before losing to eventual winners Internazionale.

 As with the flag of its city, Cagliari's main colours are blue and red.
 The club badge incorporates the flag of Sardinia.